Šuppiluliuma II: Reign

 Šuppiluliuma II was probably the ruler who abandoned the capital city of Hattusa, possibly contributing to the fall or disappearance of the Hittite kingdom.
 Some scholars indicate that Šuppiluliuma II's end is unknown or that he simply "vanished", while some claim he was killed during the sack of Hattusa in 1190 BC.
 The violent end of Hattusa as the Hittite capital is now doubted, and it is suspected that Šuppiluliuma II, like Tudḫaliya III before him, moved his residence and court elsewhere, perhaps to the southwest; unlike Tudḫaliya III, however, neither Šuppiluliuma II nor any of his potential successors ever reestablished themselves at Hattusa, and the Hittite Empire disappeared as such.

-The Hittite kingdom collapsed, or at least underwent an irreversible negative transformation at the end of the reign of Šuppiluliuma II.
-The reasons for this are unclear and might have combined various natural phenomena (including droughts and earthquakes) with internal and external strife or political and military pressures.
-If Hattusa was not destroyed by violence at this point, but was only partly abandoned, a violent destruction of what remained might have happened a little later.
-Perhaps the Kaška, the traditional enemies of Hatti in the north took over the old Hittite capital.
-What was left of Hattusa was destroyed by fire, its site only re-occupied by a Phrygian fortress some 500 years later.
-Kuzi-Teššub, a ruler of Carchemish, would later assume the title of "Great King" since he was a direct descendant of Šuppiluliuma I.
+The Hittite kingdom collapsed, or at least underwent an irreversible negative transformation, at the end of the reign of Šuppiluliuma II.
+The reasons for this are unclear, and might have combined various natural phenomena (including droughts and earthquakes) with internal and external strife or political and military pressures.
+If Hattusa was not destroyed by its enemies at this point, but was only partly abandoned, a violent destruction of what remained might have happened a little later.
+Perhaps the Kaška, the traditional enemies of Hatti in the north, took-over the old Hittite capital.
+What was left of Hattusa was destroyed by fire, its site only re-occupied by a Phrygian fortress around 500 years later.
+Kuzi-Teššub, a ruler of Carchemish, would later assume the title of "Great King", because he was a direct descendant of Šuppiluliuma I.